adrianbaertschi/adrianbaertschi.github.io/_posts/2020-06-20-storytelling-with-data-part1.md

 TODO: sources
 Knaflic, Cole.
-Storytelling With Data: A Data Visualization Guide for Business Professionals, Wiley, © 2015.
+Storytelling With Data: A Data Visualization Guide for Business Professionals, Wiley 2015.